edgeless-project/edgeless/README.md

 * `edgeless_node`:  Worker Node including the agent and function runtime.
     * Exposes the `AgentAPI` consisting of the `FunctionInstanceAPI`
     * Exposes the `InvocationAPI` (data plane)
-    * Has the feature `inabox` to run a standalone Edgeless environment with preconfigured instances of all required services inside a single binary.
-This is the easiest way to spawn up a development instance of edgeless.
     * Binary: `edgeless_node_d`

 * `edgeless_orc`: e-Orchestrator